watson/stackman/README.md

   string `<anonymous>` will be returned
 - `callsite.getModuleName()` - Returns the name of the module if `isModule()` is true
+- `callsite.getSourceContext(callback)` - Calls `callback` with an
+  optional error object as the first argument and a `context` object as the 2nd.
+If the `callsite` is a node core callsite, the callback will be called with an error
 - `callsite.isApp()` - Is this inside the app? (i.e. not native, not
   node code and not a module inside the node_modules directory)
 - `callsite.isModule()` - Is this inside the node_modules directory?
 - `callsite.isNode()` - Is this inside node core?

+##### The `context` object

+- `context.pre` - The lines before the main callsite line
+- `context.line` - The main callsite line
+- `context.post` - The lines after the main callsite line

 #### Methods inherited from V8